 free for members

-Our archives and research station are open to the public during museum hours.
+Our archives and research station are housed inside the Demmer Memorial Library are open to the public during library hours.
 On-site research may be conducted on topics such as: local summer camps & resorts, pioneer living, Native American cultures, general Wisconsin history, family genealogies, logging and forestry maps, tourism brochures, legal documents, etc.

 You don't have to have a specific question in mind to browse our archives.
 You'll know what you were looking for when you find it!
 Click here for more research resources.